JacobMrox/Tool_Hazard/README.md

 * Biohazard/Resident Evil 1-2-3:
   * Unpack/Repack RDT files (BIO1 not tested).
   * Support for EMD/PLD Unpacking/Repacking for RE1-2-3
-  * SCD OpCode Editor (Only Biohazard 3 tested).
+  * SCD OpCode Editor (Only Biohazard 3 tested); with drag-drop updatable opcode database in the form of .json files
   * Ability to Installa Gemini-Loboto3's Classic Rebirth patch from the tool's interface.
 * White Day (2001):
   * NOP file extraction (the repack functionality is a work in progress).
-  * Supports extraction of Korean character file names without the need of Locale Emulator.
+  * Supports extraction of files with Korean character file names without the need of Locale Emulator.
   * Font Editor.

 # Coming Soon